tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 The above rule models the responder role accurately, and computes the appropriate key.

-We note one further optimisation that helps Tamarin's backwards search.
+We note one further optimization that helps Tamarin's backwards search.
 In `NaxosR_attempt3`, the rule specifies that `lkR` might be instantiated with any term, hence also non-fresh terms.
 However, since the key generation rule is the only rule that produces `Ltk` facts, and it will always use a fresh value for